GuineaBot3Labs/.github/profile/README.md

 Issue link for [joining.][issue-link]

-Remember, use the "contact" tag.
+Remember, use the "contact" label.

 Let's Innovate Together!